This latest article tells the stories of four model wagons in the Cynon Valley collection.

 G. I. John: Town librarian, Aberdare.

 The four examples of model wagons in this article belonged to Mr G. I. John, who for a long time was the town librarian for Aberdare under the Aberdare Urban District Council.
 Mr John was a keen photographer, a member of The Royal Photographic Society and secretary of the Aberdare Camera Club.
-He was twice President of the Rotary Club of Aberdare, in 1954 and 1955, and a member of the Cynon Valley History Society.
-Mr John was a very keen and talented model maker producing a superb model of the Dare railway viaduct which is currently at the Dare Valley Country Park.
-The models were donated to the Cynon Valley Museum in the early 1990s.
+He was twice President of the Aberdare Rotary Club in 1954 and 1955 and a Cynon Valley History Society member.
+John was a keen and talented model-maker whose superb Dare railway viaduct model is on display in Dare Valley Country Park.
+The models below were donated to the Cynon Valley Museum in the early 1990s.

 Covered lime wagon model – Cyfartha

 This 00-gauge model is an example of a covered lime wagon used by the Crawshay family to transport lime and was owned by former Aberdare librarian Mr G. I John.
-The wagon is of a dark yellow/cream colour with black letters naming the ‘Crawshay Brothers’ as owners and the location Cyfartha, Merthyr Tydfil.
+This dark yellow/cream colour wagon with black letters names the owners ‘Crawshay Brothers’ and Cyfartha, Merthyr Tydfil as the location.
 This particular wagon modelled here is number 136.
 These wagons have been modelled by several companies including Hornby, Peco and Dapol.